 Check our Facebook Page weekly for information about "Grow It" should there need to be any postponement or cancellation due to inclement weather, etc.

 Welcoming and companioning refugees in their resettlement is a central ministry of The Church at Spring Forest.
 In addition to sponsoring families through World Relief and Church World Service, we offer a robust ESL program in collaboration with several other area churches.
-We also host hospitality events at the farm to welcome refugee families and for social gatherings.
-Our Friendship Gardens are under development and provide spaces on the farm for refugee families to grow their own, familiar veggies from their homeland.
+Our classes are held Fridays from 10 AM - Noon, at Pleasant Green UMC.
+We also host hospitality events at the farm to welcome immigrant families and for social gatherings.
+Our Friendship Gardens are under development and will provide spaces on the farm for immigrant families to grow their own, familiar veggies from their homeland.

 Our spiritual formation team offers a range of retreat options for individuals and small groups and curated small groups for spiritual formation.

 Morning and evening prayer are held M-F, 8 am, and 8 pm, via Zoom.
 For more information or to request the link for prayer: